xh/hoist-react/docs/upgrade-to-typescript.md

 * *Services* - often centralized business logic accessed from multiple parts of the app, a great candidate for typed functions and public properties.
-* *POJOs* - if your app maintains any classes for data modelling, consider typing their public properties and any public instance methods.
+* *POJOs* - if your app maintains any classes for data modeling, consider typing their public properties and any public instance methods.
 * *Utils* - shared, app specific utility functions are good candidates for typing, with callers benefiting from typed parameters and return signatures.